-In this article, we will explore various methods and strategies for enforcing judgments, including wage garnishment, bank account levies, and the seizure of personal and real property seizure.
-We will also discuss identifying assets for enforcement and dealing with judgment debtors who refuse to pay.
+In this article, we will explore various methods and strategies for enforcing judgments, including wage garnishment, bank account levies, and the seizure of personal and real property.

-The article will also cover identifying assets for enforcement and standard judgment enforcement methods.
+We will also emphasize the importance of acting promptly to avoid the expiration of judgments or penalties.
 By the end of the article, readers should have a comprehensive understanding of the judgment enforcement process, its associated challenges, and the most effective strategies for enforcing judgments.

 Understanding the different types of judgments is crucial to determining the most effective methods for enforcing judgments.
 The following sections will explore these methods in more detail.

 A money judgment is the most common type of judgment, and it requires the losing party to pay the successful party a specific sum of money.
-This type of judgment can be enforced through various methods, such as wage garnishment, bank account levies, or seizure and sale of the debtor's property.
+The judgment amount can affect which enforcement actions are available, such as suspension or revocation of the judgment debtor's driver's license if the judgment is based on the ownership or operation of a vehicle, the amount exceeds $1,000, and the judgment remains unpaid for more than 15 days.

 A default judgment is a judgment that is entered against the losing party when they fail to appear in court or otherwise respond to a lawsuit.
 This type of judgment is often used when the defendant fails to defend the case or comply with a court order.